techandsoftware/teletext-for-javascript-docs/demos/3-graphics.md

 # Demo: Graphics

 Plotting pixels on the screen.
 This uses the block mosaic set, G1.
 Unicode calls these characters sextants, with 6 pixels per character.
+The demo uses [`plot()`](../teletext-screen-api#plot-graphiccolnum-graphicrownum) and an implementation of the [Midpoint circle algorithm](https://en.wikipedia.org/wiki/Midpoint_circle_algorithm).

 <button id="gridButton">Toggle grid</button>